 St Magnus the Martyr

 Church virtual tour: bringing one of London’s historic Wren churches to a global audience We were honoured to be selected to produce a church virtual tour of this historic Wren building.
-For over 600 years, St Magnus was the church that welcomed visitors who crossed into the City of London via the original, medieval London…
+This historic London church is just one of many projects our virtual tour company London has been entrusted with.
+For over 600 years, St…

 -